-This document must be kept at the construction site at all times and be made available to the public
+This document must be kept at the construction site at all times and be made available to the public and any representative of the Colorado Department of Health - Water Quality Control Division, if requested.

-This report is also proposed to meet all requirements of the Colorado Discharge Permit System for

-Construction Activity.
-If any discrepancies between this report and Volume 2 exist, the City/County

-Manual will prevail.
+This report is also proposed to meet all requirements of the Colorado Discharge Permit System for Construction Activity.
+If any discrepancies between this report and Volume 2 exist, the City/County Manual will prevail.